nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 You have tasks and are looking to assign it to different people to work on it.
 Unfortunately, everyone is capable of doing any of the tasks, and you are not sure who to assign the tasks to.
-Fret not, you can assign tasks to people using the `assign randopm` command.
-First, identify the index number of the task in the task list of [current team section](#current-team-section).
-If you are not able to find the task visibly, refer to [find task command](#finding-a-task-find-task) on how you can find your task easily.
-Next, key in `assign random <TASK_INDEX>` to assign it to a random member on your team!
+Fret not, you can assign tasks to people using the `assign random` command.

 The `assign random` command allows you to assign tasks randomly to members in your team.
 The task with the new assignees will be shown in the task list of the [current team section](#current-team-section).

-Let us run through an example on how to assign tasks to your team members.
+Let us run through an example on how to assign tasks randomly to your team members.

 Suppose you have task called `Create PR`, and you want to assign it randomly to your team members.

 Identify the index number of `Create PR` in the application (1 in the image below).
+If you are not able to find the task visibly, refer to
+[find task command](#finding-a-task-find-task) on how you can find your task easily.

 Then, enter the command `assign random 1`.

 If done successfully, you should see the `Create PR` task being assigned to a random member.
-It should show up under in the task list of the [current team section](#current-team-section).
+It should show up under in the task list of the [current team section](#current-team-section) as shown below.

 ![Assign Random Example](images/AssignRandomExample.png)